openforis/sepal_ui/docs/source/tutorials/io-design.rst

 io objects are Python objects so they can also embed specific methods to help you build a better app.

-In this framework the aoi selection is hard-coded in the :code:ÀoiIo` object and the :code:`AoiTile` object.
+In this framework the AOI selection is hard-coded in the :code:`AoiIo` object and the :code:`AoiTile` object.
-If you look at the documentation of the lib you'll see that :code:`AoiIo` has a lot of embeded useful method that you can call anywhere. with the :code:`AoiIo.get_aoi_ee` method, you can get the aoi corresponding ee object as a variable.
+If you look at the documentation of the lib you'll see that :code:`AoiIo` has a lot of embedded useful method that you can call anywhere. with the :code:`AoiIo.get_aoi_ee` method, you can get the AOI corresponding ee object as a variable.

 .. code-block:: python